TRUST for Industry

 - Signed Memorandum of Agreement (MOA)

-- During review, the FAA may ask applicants for additional information based on submitted materials
+- During review, the FAA may ask applicants for additional information based on submitted materials; applicants will have 5 business days to respond

 - MOA countersigned by FAA upon successful completion of all onboarding activities